geographika/getting-started-with-mapserver/workshop/content/docs/setup.md

 ```
 </div>

-(It is not required that your version numbers exactly match).
+Your version numbers don't have to match those above exactly.

 ## Quickstart